macabilo2/bcl_components/README.md

 # BCL Components
 A repository of BCL components.
 This is where we keep all components that have been uploaded to BCL.
+Most of the components here are based on materials used in the Philippine building and construction sector.